COVID 19 Important information about South Denver Cardiology Associates Coronavirus response. Learn More

-South Denver Cardiology is home to four cardiac electrophysiologists (EP) who specialize in the prevention and treatment of abnormal heart rhythms.
-Sri Sundaram, MD is one of the EP doctors and shares some facts on what A-fib is and how it is treated.
+South Denver Cardiology is home to six cardiac electrophysiologists (EP) who specialize in the prevention and treatment of abnormal heart rhythms.
+Sri Sundaram, MD, is one of the EP doctors who specializes in AFib and shares some facts on what AFib is and how it is treated.

-As scientists, we have not identified a specific gene responsible for a-fib so we cannot say if you will get it when another family member has it.
-That being said, I have taken care of multiple families that have 3 generations with atrial fibrillation.
+As scientists, we have not identified a specific gene responsible for AFib, so we cannot say if you will get it when another family member has it.
+That being said, I have taken care of multiple families that have three generations with atrial fibrillation.

-A-fib is a progressive disease.
+AFib is a progressive disease.
 Unless there is an underlying cause that can be corrected, it always gets worse over time.
 It initially starts as paroxysmal atrial fibrillation when it comes and goes.
 Over time, the episodes start increasing in length and severity.
-Patients start having more and more episodes to the point that they are now in it all the time.
+Patients start having more and more events to the point that they are now in it all the time.
 That’s when it progresses and is called persistent atrial fibrillation.
 Inside the heart, that usually means that it has spread beyond the pulmonary veins.
-The success of the treatment is lower the longer a patient has A-fib and the more it progresses.
+The success of the treatment is lower, the longer a patient has A-fib, and the more it progresses.

-Rate control is the usual first step and is used when the fibrillation is not as severe or the episodes are rare.
+Rate control is the usual first step and is used when fibrillation is not as severe, or the episodes are rare.
 This approach consists of using medications to keep the HR from getting too fast or too slow.
 Simple high blood pressure drugs are the most commonly used.
 As the atrial fibrillation progresses, rhythm control is the next step.
-This approach involves treatment with anti-arrhythmic drugs.
-These are drugs specifically meant to treat A-fib.
-The success of these drugs is limited and the stronger the drug, the more the side effects.
+This approach involves treatment with anti-arrhythmic medications.
+These are drugs specifically meant to treat AFib.
+The success of these drugs is limited, and the stronger the drug, the more the side effects.

 Dr. Sundaram discusses Left Atrial Appendage (LAA) Closure and new Pacemaker technology